LinShan-Bin/arXiv_Daily/README.md

 # Daily Papers

-The project automatically fetches the latest papers from arXiv based on keywords.
+The project automatically fetches the latest papers from arXiv based on keywords and summarizes them using LLM.

 The subheadings in the README file represent the search keywords.